Top-5 places in Siberia for your outstanding nature travel

 This is the wildest and less visited by tourists place in our list of travel ideas for Siberia holidays.
 There are almost no roads, you can get there either by helicopter or boats in the summer and snowmobiles in the winter.

-The Putorana Plateau is located in northern Central Siberia 100 km north of the Arctic circle.
+The Putorana Plateau is located in northern Central Siberia.
+The Plateau is 100 km north of the Arctic circle.
 The area is famous as “the land of 10,000 lakes and 1,000 waterfalls”.
 The concentration of waterfalls is the highest in Russia and no other elevated province can be compared in the number and depth of lakes.
-The relief formed from huge steps and terraces with tabletops rising up 1,000-1,500 m at sea level, cut by deep canyons.
+The relief consist of rocks shaped in huge steps and terraces with tabletops rising up 1,000-1,500 m at sea level, cut by deep canyons.

 An endemic Putorana snow sheep inhabit the plateau.
 It is also a place of reindeer migration twice a year.
 There are no human settlements on the plateau, though local tribes with a reindeer herding tradition live in a nearby village.